Reinforcement Learning in Practice: Opportunities and Challenges

 The R\&D of RL projects requires considerable resources, including talents, compute, and funding, which are still insufficient.
-RL calls for more investments.
-Considering the current achievements RL has made in practice, such investments still need long-term thinking and the sprit of trial and error.
+RL calls for more investments, which still need long-term thinking and the spirit of trial and error.

 It is normal for a new technology to be adopted slowly, esp. by traditional industrial sectors.
 Should the technical route for RL be RL+ or +RL?
 With RL+, an RL expert leads the project, involving domain experts; whereas with +RL, RL experts need to collaborate with domain experts.
-It is likely +RL.
 Ideally experts have deep understanding of both RL/AI and domain knowledge.
 It is relatively easy to have such versatile experts for areas like recommender systems and robotics, since many AI people are working in these areas.
-However, for areas without many AI experts yet, it may be more practical for domain experts to have some knowledge of RL/AI, e.g., with the capability of managing an RL/AI application project, and coordinating RL/AI experts to help solve RL/AI problems abstracted from the problem, providing technical details of domain knowledge to RL/AI experts.
+In such cases, RL+ is possible.
+However, for areas without many AI experts yet, it may be more practical for domain experts to have some knowledge of RL/AI, e.g., with the capability of managing an RL/AI application project, and coordinating RL/AI experts to help solve the RL/AI problem abstracted from the problem in hand, providing technical details of domain knowledge to RL/AI experts.
 This applies particularly to domains not easy for an RL/AI expert without sufficient background to have a decent understanding quickly, e.g., drug design, retrosynthesis, genetics, or arts.
-RL calls for more interdisciplinary education and training, or collaborations.
+In such cases, likely it is +RL.
+RL calls for more interdisciplinary education, training, and collaborations.

-An AI project, esp. an RL one, is in stark contrast with an IT project, in that it is necessary for all people involved in an RL/AI application project, from engineer to CEO, to have some knowledge of RL/AI.
+An AI project, esp. an RL one, is in stark contrast with an IT project, in that it is desirable for all people involved, from engineer to CEO, to have some knowledge of RL/AI.
 This is natural for technical people.
-For management people, with decent knowledge of RL/AI, it is easy for them to appreciate the potential and understand the challenges of the technology, and it is convenient for them to communicate with technical people.
+For management people, with decent knowledge of RL/AI, it is easy for them to appreciate the oppotunities and understand the challenges of the technology, and it is convenient for them to communicate with technical people.
 One issue is, the learning curve for RL is much steeper than for deep learning, for both concepts and technical details.
 RL calls for more education and training, esp. for non-technical people.